 - Instructional materials should be aligned to the content standards and be consistent with the content and cycles of the curriculum framework.
 Instructional materials, as defined in EC Section 60010(h), may be printed or non-printed, and include textbooks, technology-based materials, other educational materials, and tests.

-- No. All students must have access to instructional materials, whether digital or hard copy, in order to remain in compliance.
+- No, but pursuant to EC 43503(b), during distance learning LEAs are required to confirm or provide “access for all pupils to connectivity and devices adequate to participate in the educational program and complete assigned work”.
+All students must have access to instructional materials, whether digital or hard copy, in order to remain in compliance.
 Technology-based materials must also meet the definition of sufficient instructional materials.
 Please refer to the Instructional Materials FAQs, question 34.